Frky/confiture/README.rst

     # Test et récupération du contenu du fichier sous forme de dictionnaire
     config = conf.check_and_get("examples/config/blueberry_ok.yaml")

-Si le fichier de configuration n'est pas conforme au fichier de template, une exception de type ``ConfigFileError`` est levée.
+If the configuration file is not consistant with the template, a ``ConfigFileError`` exception is raised.

-Exemple
+Example
 -------

 Code